JahsiasWhite/AudioShape/README.md

 To see the coverage
 `npx jest --coverage`

+## Build and Run

+webpack
+`npm run watch`

+Build App
+`npm run electron-build`

+In /dist, run setup.exe
+!!!
+If can't build, makesure react-scripts is NOT installed

 #### EFFECTS TO ADD

 Equalizer (Tone.EQ3): Tone.js provides an EQ3 module that allows you to control the low, mid, and high-frequency bands of an audio signal.
 This can be used to shape the tonal balance of your audio.